Code-Sangam/Firebase-sangam/SETUP.md

 - Build meaningful professional relationships

 The application is designed to be scalable and can handle growing user bases with proper hosting infrastructure.

+## 🎨 Customization

+### Update Branding:
+1. **Logo:** Replace the logo in the `public/` folder.
+2. **Colors:** Modify the colors in `src/app/globals.css` and the Tailwind CSS configuration.
+3. **Content:** Update the text content in the component files.

+### Add Features:
+1. **Database:** The app is ready for database integration with Drizzle ORM.
+2. **Authentication:** The authentication system is set up with `better-auth`.
+3. **API Routes:** Add API routes in the `src/app/api/` directory.

+## 📂 Project Structure

+The project follows a standard Next.js application structure.

+- `public/`: Static assets like images and fonts.
+- `src/app/`: The main application code, including pages and components.
+- `src/app/api/`: API routes for your application.
+- `db/`: Database-related files, including the schema and connection setup.
+- `drizzle/`: Database migration files generated by Drizzle Kit.
+- `drizzle.config.ts`: Configuration file for Drizzle Kit.
+- `migrate.ts`: Script for running database migrations.
+- `next.config.mjs`: Configuration file for Next.js.

+## 📜 Available Scripts

+- **Development**
+  - `npm run dev`: Starts the development server.

+- **Production**
+  - `npm run build`: Builds the application for production.
+  - `npm start`: Starts the production server.

+- **Maintenance**
+  - `npm run lint`: Runs ESLint for code quality checks.